 After obtaining assents from all the beneficiaries, attach these signed documents to the front of your account, and keep the whole everything together in a permanent file.
 This figure shows a sample cover page, with the assent line included, for the annual account shown in the previous figure.

-Not getting pressure from the probate court to file the annual account doesn’t waive the requirement to file.
-Prepare and file accounts in a timely fashion; finding all the financial records you need years after the fact can often be difficult.
+Even if you don't get pressure from the probate court to file the annual account, you are still required to file.
+Prepare and file accounts in a timely fashion; finding all the financial records you need years after the fact can be difficult.